All Episodes

 We continue with Congressman Byron Donalds of Florida.

-All of the agenda items, I think all correct me if I'm wrong, for the most part, we're gonna have 22 Republican Congressmen and women that are gonna agree with everything on the commitments to America.
+All of the agenda items, I think, all, correct me if I'm wrong, for the most part, we're going to have 222 Republican congressmen and women that are going to agree with everything on the commitments to America.

-Now the question is, you know, and I know what's gonna happen if we have a debt ceiling fight.
+Now, the question is, you know, and I know what's going to happen if we have a debt ceiling fight.

-And we're not gonna go along with your earmarks and your bloated budgets, this idiotic, you know, omnibus bill that was passed over the holidays.
+And we're not going to go along with your earmarks and your bloated budgets, this idiotic, you know, omnibus bill that was passed over the holidays.

 I couldn't believe what 17, 18 Republicans went along with that monstrosity.